-A static website never really changes its content.
+A static one never really changes its content.
 Or if the content is changed, it’s due to a change in business information, a small addition, or a renovation of the page overall.

-Dynamic websites often fall into the category of social or news websites and are more similar to blogs in the way that articles are posted at regular intervals.
+Dynamic ones often fall into the category of social or news websites and are more similar to blogs in the way that articles are posted at regular intervals.

 Yes, blogs are more focused on communicating with an audience.
-However, even static websites have some capability for reaching out.
+However, even static ones have some capability for reaching out.

-Both blogs and websites are capable of social media outreach.
-However, websites can be limited based on content and design.
-Where there is typically always a comment form following every blog post, most websites provide contact information for the reader to reach the site creator or business.
+Both are capable of social media outreach.
+However, the latter can be limited based on content and design.
+Where there is typically always a comment form following every post, most provide contact information for the reader to reach the creator or business.

-In other cases, the website may provide a form to fill out for more information.
+In other cases, they may provide a form to fill out for more information.

 Blogs provide a very individualized, unique communication format for their audiences.
 Interactions are rarely standardized and exactly duplicated.